 Workers in the 16-24 years old age group have an unemployment rate of 25.3%.
 This high rate is likely due to their jobs being in industries considered high-risk such as food services and drinking establishments.

 No matter what your age, gender, or ethnicity, being unemployed or having your hours drastically cut can lead to a terrible financial situation.
 Don’t feel bad if you end up needing to file for bankruptcy to help you through this difficult time.
-Consult with an experienced bankruptcy attorney to determine the best path for your unique situation.
+Consult with an bankruptcy to determine the best path for your unique situation.